gjermundgaraba/bjaanes.github.io/portfolio.md

 This is an Android app I created to solve the problem of integrating Bluetooth Beacons into home automation systems (using the IoT messaging protocol MQTT).

-Using BeaconMQTT you can bring your Bluetooth Beacons into your home automation system.
-Whenever your phone is near or exits the area of a Beacon you can send an MQTT message.
-Perfect for bringing context into your home automation system!
+BeaconMQTT can bring Bluetooth Beacons into home automation systems.
+When your phone is entering or exiting the "area" (range) of a Beacon you can send an MQTT message.
+This translates to bringing more context to your system - allowing you to do smart things based on real-time data.

 [![BeaconMQTT Landing Page Screenshot]({{ site.baseurl}}/img/beaconmqtt/landingpage.png)]({{ site.baseurl }}/img/beaconmqtt/landingpage.png)